aboudou/boulder-vic/README.md

 - Install Visual Code Studio + [VS64 extension](https://marketplace.visualstudio.com/items?itemName=rosc.vs64)
 - Install [LLVM-MOS-SDK](https://github.com/llvm-mos/llvm-mos-sdk)
-- Replace file `/path/llvm-mos-sdk/mos-platform/vic20/lib/link.ld` with the provided in the folder `extras` from this repository (make a backup before)
 - Update `llvmPath` setting from `.vscode/c_cpp_properties.json` as needed
 - (Optionnal) Install [VICE emulator] (https://vice-emu.sourceforge.io/), and set it's setting as needed.
 You may want to setup its drive to `Virtual device` with type `Host file system` and set the host directory to the `disk` file in this this repository